Category: Renal

 Acute Kidney Injury

 AKI is very common affecting around 20% of inpatients & it is important to recognise promptly and correctly to avoid complications.
-In this article, we give a quick overview of the assessment and management followed by a detail information on each step.
-Quick Overview Severity: Graded by the extent of creatinine rise from baseline or
+In this article, we give a quick overview of the assessment and management followed by detailed information on each step.
+Quick Overview Severity: Graded by the extent of creatinine rise from baseline or the

 Read More »